stardog-union/pellet/pellint/PELLINT-README.txt

 -----------------

 The following is a step-by-step guide on how to implement your own pattern
 for use in Pellint.
-For convenience <PELLET> stands for Pellet's
+For convenience <OPENELLET> stands for Openllet's
 root directory.

-(1) Make sure you can build Pellet using "ant dist".
+(1) Make sure you can build Openllet using "ant dist".

 (2) Implement your pattern as a Java class in a new file: